sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-debug-scriptcontext.md

 sidebar_position: 2
 ---

-# Tutorial 3: How to debug ScriptContext
+# Tutorial 2: How to Debug ScriptContext Failure

 [ScriptContext](../getting-started/scriptcontext.md) enables the logic of the contract to be executed correctly according to the agreement, and the state of the contract can be propagated correctly.